IllDepence/sirtetris.com/static/pages/hbby.md

 ![](static/img/interests/karuta.jpg)

 [Karuta](http://en.wikipedia.org/wiki/Karuta) is a Japanese loanword originally from Portuguese (“carta”) and a term used to describe several types of Japanese card games.
-A particularly interesting group of which is called uta-garuta and often based on the poem collection [Ogura Hyakunin Isshu](https://en.wikipedia.org/wiki/Ogura_Hyakunin_Isshu) by [Fujiwara no Teika](http://en.wikipedia.org/wiki/Fujiwara_no_Teika).
+A particularly interesting group of aforementioned is called uta-garuta and often based on the poem collection [Ogura Hyakunin Isshu](https://en.wikipedia.org/wiki/Ogura_Hyakunin_Isshu) by [Fujiwara no Teika](http://en.wikipedia.org/wiki/Fujiwara_no_Teika).
 [Kyōgi karuta](http://en.wikipedia.org/wiki/Competitive_karuta) is the competitive version of uta-garuta.

 If you want to get an overview of karuta-type games and more detailed information feel free to have a look at [this info page](http://moc.sirtetris.com/karuta/) I created.
 A brief peak into kyōgi karuta right here: